jnozzi/cocoadev.com/SiteContent/General/WellMatrix.markdown

 Hello.

-I have an [[NSMatrix]] made up of [[NSImageCells]].
+I have an General/NSMatrix made up of General/NSImageCells.
 I am using these cells as a sort of well, for the user to drop things.
 I have two problems.

 First off, I have no idea how to accept a drop in an individual image cell, determine what cell it was dropped on, and modify the appearance of that cell accordingly.